Skynet (Terminator): Video games

 In T2: The Arcade Game, Skynet is a single physical computer which the player destroys before going back in time to save John Connor.

 In The Terminator 2029, Skynet is housed within an artificial satellite in orbit around Earth.
 It is destroyed by the Resistance with a missile.

 In The Terminator: Dawn of Fate, the Resistance invades Cheyenne Mountain in order to destroy Skynet's Central Processor.
 Kyle Reese is instrumental in destroying the primary processor core despite heavy opposition from attacking Skynet units.
 Before its destruction, Skynet is able to contact an orbiting satellite and activates a fail-safe which restores Skynet at a new location.

 The video game Terminator 3: The Redemption, as well as presenting a variation on Rise of the Machines, also features an alternate timeline where John Connor was killed prior to Judgment Day, with the T-850 of the film being sent into this future during its fight with the T-X, requiring it to fight its way back to the temporal displacement engine of the new timeline so that it can go back and save John and Kate.

 In the 2019 video game Tom Clancy's Ghost Recon Breakpoint, a live event to promote Terminator: Dark Fate features T-800s as in-game enemies.
 In the event, Skynet sent T-800s back in time to kill main protagonist Nomad and ally Rasa Aldwin to prevent the Resistance from forming.

 Cultural impact

 In popular media, Skynet is often used as an analogy for the possible threat that a sufficiently advanced AI could pose to humanity.

+In 2018, computer scientist Stuart J. Russell, speaking for the Future of Life Institute, lamented the influence of Skynet on US government officials: